 An elective for senior and the basic for overnight travel in a winter environment.
 This class provides you the basic for survival in a winter environment and prepares a patroller for becoming a backcountry rescuer and skier.
 All who take this course are recommended to complete the Level I Avalanche.

 For the serious ski patroller that is interested in getting involved in Search and Rescue or backcountry skiiing.
 Includes a field check out, a low angle rescue and rope work day, and a three day, two night travel in the backcountry using skis with skins.
-The Level II Avalanche course is recommended.
+The Level I Avalanche course is required and Level II Avalanche course is recommended.

 MTR I - Classroom (F030180001 ) - November 10, 2018 Field Overnight - February 9-10, 2019